Aarception/Mo-information-security-portfolio/README.md

 My speciality  —> Consilience Engineering

+AI's entire value proposition rests on being a consilience system.

-I am your strategist's strategist.
+Not multi-disciplinary, but interdisciplinary—I am your strategist's strategist.
 If I am your border guard, you will be impenetrable.

 Naturally Corporate.
 Relax the profile.
 100% guaranteed by Diplomacy.
 Comportment is my shadow.